 Keep in mind the number of Properties sent per Event does tie into the amount of data being used by the device sending data to Mixpanel.
 While this may not matter on a browser or on your server, it will impact the data consumption by your app on users’ mobile devices.
 Because of this, we recommend ensuring the Properties you send will never be uncapped and will always have a maximum length to avoid excess data consumption.

-Field Size Character Limits for Event Properties
+Field Size Limits

 The following limits on field size apply when inputting fields for properties in Mixpanel: